In-Context Multi-Operator Learning with DeepOSets: Related Work

-MIONet is probably the first approach to attempt multi-input operator learning, by encoding several input functions via multiple branch network (and a shared trunk network) of a DeepONet, though it still learns a single operator \cite{jin2022mionet}.
-POSEIDON is a large foundation model for PDEs based on a scalable Operator Transformer (scOT) with a vision transformer architecture, is pretrained on compressible Euler and incompressible Navier-Stokes equations and applied to 15 downstream tasks, showing better sample efficiency and accuracy than baselines \cite{herde2024poseidon}.
-PROSE-PDE is a transformer-based multi-operator learning approach trained on one-dimensional time-dependent nonlinear PDEs that encodes both numerical and symbolic data types for forward and inverse PDE problems \cite{sun2025towards}.
-LeMON is based on pretraining and fine-tuning for multi-operator learning, and introduces low-rank adaptation to reduce computational cost \cite{sun2024lemon}.
-MT-DeepONet introduces modifications to the branch network of a DeepONet to accommodate various functional forms of parameterized coefficients and multiple geometries \cite{kumar2025synergistic}.
-In-context learning for PDE solution operators was introduced by ICON \cite{yang2023context}.
-The follow-up study on 1D scalar conservation laws provides a detailed methodology for applying ICON to temporally evolving PDEs \cite{yang2024pde}, while ICON-LM integrates ICON concepts with language-model architectures \cite{yang2023ICON-LM}.
-GenICON introduces a generative, probabilistic approach to ICON \cite{zhang2025GenICON}.
+In terms of applying ICL to operator learning, MIONet is to the best of our knowledge the first approach to attempt multi-input operator learning, by encoding several input functions via multiple branch network (and a shared trunk network) of a DeepONet, though it still learns a single operator \citep{jin2022mionet}.
+POSEIDON is a large foundation model for PDEs based on a scalable Operator Transformer (scOT) with a vision transformer architecture, is pretrained on compressible Euler and incompressible Navier-Stokes equations and applied to 15 downstream tasks, showing better sample efficiency and accuracy than baselines \citep{herde2024poseidon}.
+PROSE is a transformer-based multi-operator learning approach trained on one-dimensional time-dependent nonlinear PDEs that encodes both numerical and symbolic data types for forward and inverse PDE problems \citep{sun2025towards}.
+PROSE is used to build a foundation model for fluid dynamics problems in \cite{liu2024prose}.
+Recently, the PROSE approach was extended to include physics-informed losses~\citep{zhu2025pi}.
+LeMON is based on pretraining and fine-tuning for multi-operator learning, and introduces low-rank adaptation to reduce computational cost \citep{sun2024lemon}.
+MT-DeepONet introduces modifications to the branch network of a DeepONet to accommodate various functional forms of parameterized coefficients and multiple geometries \citep{kumar2025synergistic}.
+In-context learning for differential equation solution operators was introduced by ICON \citep{yang2023context}, with a follow-up study on 1D scalar conservation laws providing a detailed methodology for applying ICON to time-evolution PDEs \citep{yang2024pde}.
+ICON-LM integrates ICON concepts with language-model architectures \citep{yang2023ICON-LM}.
+GenICON introduces a generative, probabilistic approach to ICON \citep{zhang2025GenICON}.
+In-context learning of linear PDEs using transformers has also been studied in \citep{cole2024provable}.